 For example, let’s say you buy 100 shares of Income Inc for $100.

-This is known as an out of the money covered call strategy.
+This is known as an out of the money covered call strategy since the option strike price is higher than the cost of the stock.

-If the stock goes to over $105 at option expiration, you’ll still get to keep $5 of the capital gain when the option gets exercised.
+If the stock goes to over $105 at option expiration, the option will be exercised, forcing you to sell the stock.
+You’ll still get to keep $5 of the capital gain, however, when the option gets exercised.

-On the other hand, if Income Inc goes to $110 a share, the covered call investor has missed $5 of the capital gain.
+On the other hand, if Income Inc goes to $110 a share, while the covered call writer gets to keep $5 of the capital gain, he has also missed $5 of the capital gain.

 Either way, you got the income from selling a call option for $2, which equates to $200 before commissions on 100 shares.